somenath203/Hirrd/README.md

 - **ShadCN UI:** A component library integrated to enhance the user interface with accessible and reusable components.
 - **Supabase:** A backend service for managing the database and handling application data like job posts and applicant information.
 - **Clerk Authentication:** A secure authentication solution that allows users (both applicants and recruiters) to sign in and manage their accounts.

+## Deployment

+The project **Hirrd** is deployed on Vercel.

+Here is the deployment link: https://hirrd-som.vercel.app/